MIT-Informatics/PreservationSimulation/PaperDraft/ShortOutlineRBL.md

 ## Executive Summary:

-- (assertion) Digital document collections cannot be safeguarded simply by making a few copies; too many copies are required.
+- (assertion) Digital document collections cannot be safeguarded simply by making a few copies; too many copies are required for adequate protection in real-world situations.
 The curator needs to audit the integrity of the several copies at intervals.

 - (technique) If a copy of a document is corrupted or lost, it can be repaired from other extant copies.
 A document is permanently lost only when all of its copies have been damaged or lost.

-- (assertion) It is important that the several copies of documents be stored independently, so that no single incident -- natural disaster, regional conflict, local terrorist attack, government censorship, local economic downturn, business failure, business realignment, etc. -- is likely to affect multiple copies.
+- (assertion) It is important that the several copies of documents be stored independently, so that no single incident is likely to affect multiple copies.
+Such incidents include natural disaster, regional conflict, local terrorist attack, government censorship, local economic downturn, business failure, business realignment, etc.

 - (scope assertion) This paper does not deal explicitly with threats posed by inimical or incompetent human agencies.
 Deliberate hacking and poor management practices are beyond our current scope.

 - (motivation) The quality of digital storage media is highly variable, particularly over long periods of time.
 Stored data may deteriorate slowly, in small pieces such as disk sectors, or may fail in large blocks, such as disks, disk arrays, or entire storage services.
 Redundant storage techniques such as RAID protect against only some such failures.

-- (assertion) A curator cannot always assess the reliability of storage of a particular type or location.
+- (assertion) A curator cannot always assess the reliability of a storage vendor of a particular type or location.
 A strategy to preserve digital documents must be robust over a wide range of reliability and physical conditions.

 - (assertion) This paper presents simulation results that suggest that a reasonably small number of copies, audited and repaired regularly, suffice to preserve digital document collections over a very wide range of error conditions.